OsBlaineOra/db-devops-tools/Liquibase.md

 ```
 liquibase --contexts="test" update
 ```
-Remember, comand line options such as ```--contexts="test"``` will override the same setting in the liquibase.properties file.
+Remember, command line options such as ```--contexts="test"``` will override the same setting in the liquibase.properties file.
 In this case it instructs liquibase to include the 'test' changes.

 To rollback this changeset you need to use --contexts="test".
 ```